duckietown/book-devmanual-lx/src/consume/02-instructions-dts-code-workflow-usage.md

 * Submit your results to Duckietown challenges
 * And much more

-We will gain familiarity with this workflow by walking through the **hello-world** learning experience from the [duckietown-lx repository](https://github.com/duckietown/duckietown-lx) as an example.
+We will gain familiarity with this workflow by walking through the Braitenberg experience from the [lx-braitenberg repository](https://github.com/duckietown/lx-braitenberg) as an example.
 Instructions on how to fork and clone this repository are located in [](env-setup).

 ## Getting started